Snowshoe hare: Habitat

-Preferred habitat

 Snowshoe hare in winter, well-camouflaged but lacking cover.

 Major variables in habitat quality include average visual obstruction and browse biomass.
 Snowshoe hares prefer young forests with abundant understories.
 The presence of cover is the primary determinant of habitat quality, and is more significant than food availability or species composition.
 Species composition does, however, influence population density; dense softwood understories support greater snowshoe hare density than hardwoods because of cover quality.
 In Maine, female snowshoe hares were observed to be more common on sites with less cover but more nutritious forage; males tended to be found on sites with heavier cover.